mmmaaatttttt/personal-site/src/pages/stories/harvesting-wins.md

 <OrchardGameSimulation caption="Figure 2: Simulating multiple playthroughs of Orchard." fruitCounts={[10,10,10,10]} ravenCount={9} wildCardCount={2}/>

 Notice that the relative strength of each strategy is the same as before.
-The most plentiful strategy is the best choice, followed by a random strategy, and then the favorite color strategy.
+The most plentiful strategy is the best choice, followed by the random strategy, and then the favorite color strategy.
 The strategy with the lowest probability of success, as before, is the least plentiful strategy.

 Here are approximations to the true probabilities.
 Like before, I used dynamic programming to help calculate these values.